yungFundamental/captain-hook/README.md

 # Captain Hook

 ## Introduction
-A Linux kernel module, that hooks
+A Linux kernel module that intercepts inbound TCP network traffic, and renders itself invisible in accordance to commands sent to the system from the network.

+This project introduces a custom hooking mechanism and is mainly for demonstration purposes.

 ## Dependencies
 This module will compile and run successfully on Linux kernels built with `ftrace` support but without IBT support.